 Probably the battle of Waterloo was won on the playing-fields of Eton, but the opening battles of all subsequent wars have been lost there.
 One of the dominant facts in English life during the past three quarters of a century has been the decay of ability in the ruling class.

-“The Lion and the Unicorn” was instrumental in creating a new kind of democratic “English Socialism“, in contrast to the oppressive Soviet model, and also a new form of Britishness – a Socialist one liberated from Empire and the decadent ruling classes.
+“The Lion and the Unicorn” was instrumental in creating a new kind of democratic “English Socialism“, in contrast to the oppressive Soviet socialism, and also a new form of Britishness – a Socialist one, liberated from Empire and the decadent ruling classes.

 When the troops returned home victorious and went to the polls in the ‘Khaki Election’ in 1945, the first thing they did was kick Churchill out of Downing Street and put Clement Atlee’s first-ever majority Labour government in with a mandate to implement the new democratic English Socialism.
 The rich and powerful loathed it, obviously.
 The newspapers described it as an “unexpected landslide victory”, as school history books still do.
 Unexpected by whom exactly?